Certified algorithms for equilibrium states of local quantum Hamiltonians: Convex relaxations via energy-entropy balance inequalities

 \subsection{Commuting Hamiltonians and the high-temperature regime}

-In this section we focus on commuting Hamiltonians $H$ which satisfy $[h_X,h_Y] = 0$ for any $X,Y \subset \ZZ^D$.
+In this section we focus on commuting Hamiltonians $H$ which satisfy $[h_X,h_Y] = 0$ for any $X,Y \subset \sites$.
+For concreteness, we choose to focus on $H$ translation-invariant on $\Gamma = \ZZ^D$.
 For such Hamiltonians one can define a convex relaxation for the set of thermal equilibrium states directly from the KMS equality condition.
 Indeed, in this case if $b \in \cA_{\Lambda} \subset \cAloc$ where $\Lambda$ is finite, then

 where $\tilde{H}_{\Lambda}$ is as defined in \eqref{eq:HtildeLambda}.
 Clearly, in this case $\alpha_t(b)$ can be extended to an entire function for all $b\in\cAloc$.
 As such, the $\beta$-KMS condition for a state $\omega$ can be written as